 5. Add another living space

 We know, that sounds expensive — but it doesn’t have to be.
 During the pandemic, people spent more time at home than ever before.
-More options when it comes to rooms or areas to hang out in is mighty appealing for most buyers.
+More options when it comes to rooms or areas to hang out in are mighty appealing for most buyers.

-Now, we’re not talking about a full basement redo, though of course that could raise the value of your home immensely.
+Now, we’re not talking about a full basement redo, though of course, that could raise the value of your home immensely.
 Even finishing some walls and adding new paint could make a world of difference.

 Consider your outdoor spaces, too.
 With the right staging, your tired patio could look like an outdoor oasis.
-Comfortable seating, plants and a clean canvas are your friend.
+Comfortable seating, plants and a clean canvas are your friends.
 Consider power washing the concrete and exterior of your home as a solid place to start.